 The historic structure has been expanded and renovated many times throughout history.
 There are 132 rooms on 6 levels.
-The decor includes a collection of fine and decorative arts, such as historic paintings, sculpture, furniture, and china.
-See photos of the White House to learn about the architectural features of the President's home.
+The decor includes a collection of fine and decorative arts, such as historic paintings, sculpture, furniture, and China.

 Tours of the White House